signalogic/SigSRF_SDK/mediaTest_readme.md

 * sampling rate conversion is applied whenever input sampling rate does not match the specified codec (or pass-thru) rate

-<a name="x86CodecTestMeasurement"></a>
+<a name="CodecTestMeasurement"></a>
-### x86 Codec Test & Measurement
+### Codec Test & Measurement

 Several mediaTest codec + audio mode command lines are given below for different codecs, showing examples of encoding, decoding, and back-to-back encode and decode.
 These commands run on x86 servers, with no coCPU, GPU, or other hardware required.
-For more codec information, see [SigSRF x86 Codec Notes](#user-content-x86codecnotes) below.
+For more codec information, see [SigSRF Codec Notes](#user-content-codecnotes) below.

 For encoding, if the audio input rate differs from the rate specified in the codec config file, then mediaTest will automatically perform sampling rate conversion.
 However, this is not always applicable, here are a couple of things to keep in mind about this:

 > 1) For raw audio input files, mediaTest doesn't know the sampling rate as raw files don't have a waveform header.
 For other cases, such as .wav, .au, and USB audio, mediaTest knows the sampling rate
 > 2) Advanced codecs such as EVS accept multiple sampling rates, so depending on what rate you enter in the codec config file given on the command line, mediaTest sampling rate conversion is often not needed and the codec itself performs sampling rate conversion to some intermediate "normalized" rate internal to the codec algorithm

-<a name="x86CodecEVS"></a>
+<a name="CodecEVS"></a>
 #### EVS

 The following command line applies the EVS encoder to a 3GPP reference audio file (WB sampling rate, 13.2 kbps), generating a compressed bitstream file: